 How to Avoid FUD And FOMO

 If you are FOMOing (yes, that’s what investors say), the consequences can often become serious, not just for you but for the market.
 Being an investor, you might have experienced it as well that FOMOing leads to irrational thoughts that result in unreasonable decisions in trading.
 In fear of an asset’s further decrease, investors often sell out their holdings, which further affects its market value, especially when FOMO hits large numbers of traders.

 Here’s how investors can overcome FOMO and FUD:

 If you are new to crypto trading or have experienced exponential growth, your mind can be vulnerable to FOMO and FUD.
 And once you let them overtake your calculative mind, you start worrying about not riding the wave.

-- Avoid FOMO and FUD; This is an Emotional Practice
+1. Avoid FOMO and FUD; This is an emotional practice

 The key to any investment is in-depth research.
 But too much information, especially surrounding words and not numbers, can be terrible.
-True during downturns, it’s easy being overcome by instincts and making poor decisions.
+True, during downturns, it’s easy to be overcome by instincts and make poor decisions.

 No matter how exponentially an asset soared, you should “never invest more than what you can afford to lose!”
 Similarly, investors prefer “not keeping all eggs in one basket” by diversifying portfolios with long-term holdings.

 Irrespective of financial markets, holding assets for the long term is a great investment strategy.
 In crypto as well, investors who are HODLing for the long term tend to avoid FOMO and FUD when minimal changes happen in the market.